Bolesław I the Brave: The German succession crisis

+Bohemia and relations with Henry II

 Duke Boleslaus III of Bohemia was dethroned and the Bohemian lords made Vladivoj, who had earlier fled to Poland, duke in 1002.
 The Czech historian Dušan Třeštík writes that Vladivoj seized the Bohemian throne with Bolesław's assistance.
-After Vladivoj died in 1003, Bolesław invaded Bohemia and restored Boleslaus III who had many Bohemian noblemen murdered.
+After Vladivoj died in 1003, Bolesław invaded Bohemia and restored Boleslaus III, who had many Bohemian noblemen murdered.
 The Bohemian lords who survived the massacre "secretly sent representatives" to Bolesław, asking "him to rescue them from fear of the future", according to Thietmar of Merseburg.
 Bolesław invaded Bohemia and had Boleslaus III blinded.
-He entered Prague in March 1003 where the Bohemian lords proclaimed him duke.
+He entered Prague in March 1003, where the Bohemian lords proclaimed him duke.
 King Henry sent his envoys to Prague, demanding that Bolesław take an oath of loyalty and pay tribute to him, but Bolesław refused to obey.
-He also allied himself with the king's opponents, including Henry of Schweinfurt to whom he sent reinforcements.
+He also allied himself with the king's opponents, including Henry of Schweinfurt, to whom he sent reinforcements.
 King Henry defeated Henry of Schweinfurt, forcing him to flee to Bohemia in August 1003.
 Bolesław invaded the Margraviate of Meissen, but Margrave Gunzelin refused to surrender his capital.
 It is also likely that Polish forces took control of Moravia and the northern parts of the Kingdom of Hungary (present-day mostly Slovakia) in 1003 as well.
-The proper conquest date of the Hungarian territories is 1003 or 1015 and this area stayed a part of Poland until 1018.
+The proper conquest date of the Hungarian territories is 1003 or 1015, and this area stayed a part of Poland until 1018.